sometimesfood/chef-apt-repo/README.md

 LSB codename (for example "lucid" or "squeeze"), while `components` defaults to the "main" component.

-If you want to specify a different distribution or components, you can do so by adding the corresponding definitions:
+If you want to specify a different distribution or components or enable source packages, you can do so by adding the corresponding
+definitions:

     apt_repo "foobar" do
       key_id "8BADF00D"